baldurk/renderdoc/docs/CONTRIBUTING/Dependencies.md

 export JAVA_HOME=<path_to_jdk_root>
 ```

 Otherwise, below are steps to acquire the tools for each platform.
+These steps download specifically the versions listed above, other versions may work but are not guaranteed.

 ### Android Dependencies on Windows

-JDK can be installed from the following [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+JDK 8 can be installed from the following [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ```
 set JAVA_HOME=<path_to_jdk_root>